pennapps/pennapps.com-legacy/README.md

 # pennapps-main

 Do not update the code in this repository unless you really know what you're doing.
+Please do update the data as time passes.
 Only submit a Pull Request, do not commit directly.

 To update information, submit a Pull Request to one of the files in teh `/data` folder.
 You may update the following files: